TemeASD/Stream-HR-Monitor-server/README.md

 The Watch connects to this application via WebSocket.
 When the connection is made, the app starts keeping only the current heart rate in memory.
 When a web page ([for example](./views/index.html)) is shown on OBS or web browser, it tries to connect to WebSocket server at 127.0.0.1:3001 which is server by Stream HR Monitor.

-## Installing for development

-Clone the repo, start programming.

 ## How to use

 1. Install the companion app into the watch